 - The Look-Up Table treats the value of a pixel as an index into an array.
 For example, a pixel value of zero would point to the first LUT entry, whereas a pixel value of seven would point to the eighth LUT entry. - The value contained in each LUT entry represents the intensity of the given color or gray shade.
-This intensity can range in value from 0 to 3Fh. - The S1D13A04 Look-Up Table is linear.
-This means increasing the LUT entry number results in a brighter color or gray shade.
+This intensity can range in value from 0 to 3Fh. - Increasing the LUT data value results in a brighter color or gray shade.
 For example, a LUT entry of FCh in the red bank results in bright red output while a LUT entry of 1Ch results in dull red.

-Look-Up Table Indices Used Effective Gray Color Depth GREEN Shades/Colors RED BLUE 2 gray shades 1 bpp gray 2 4 2 bpp gray 4 gray shades 4 bpp gray 16 16 gray shades 8 bpp gray 64 64 gray shades 64 gray shades 16 bpp gray 1 bpp color 2 2 2 2 colors 2 bpp color 4 4 4 4 colors 4 bpp color 16 16 16 16 colors
+Color Depth Lool -Up Table Indices Used Effective Gray

+RED GREEN BLUE Shades/Colors

+1 bpp gray 2 2 gray shades

+2 bpp gray 4 4 gray shades

+4 bpp gray 16 16 gray shades

+8 bpp gray 64 64 gray shades

+16 bpp gray 64 gray shades

+1 bpp color 2 2 2 2 colors

+2 bpp color 4 4 4 4 colors

+4 bpp color 16 16 16 16 colors